kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 vendor code through some RPC mechanism, as WASM plugin, or some generic code which just needs to be parameterized for specific hardware could be added later in separate KEPs.

+Such vendor code is *not* needed for network-attached resources.
+Adding or removing nodes does not change availability of such resources.

 The in-tree DRA scheduler plugin is still active.
 It handles the generic checks like "can this allocated claim be reserved for this pod" and only calls out to